Aditya-coder478/delta-demo2/README.md

 # delta-demo2
-this is an demo repo
+this is an demo repo.